tsila-andriantsoa/insurance_premium_prediction/README.md

 ## Features

-- Training machine learning model to predict premium insurance
+- Train machine learning model to predict premium insurance
 - Use MLFlow for experiment tracking
-- Use prefect for pipeline and save model into S3 bucket.
+- Use prefect for pipeline and save model into local artifact.
-- Loads trained ML model from S3 using `boto3`
+- Load trained ML model from local artifact
-- Dockerized for local or cloud deployment
+- Dockeriz for local or cloud deployment
-- Simple REST API with `/predict` endpoints
+- Run simple REST API with `/predict` endpoints
-- Testing code using pytest
+- Test code using pytest
 - Follow best practices using linter
-- Using makefile for building automation
+- Use makefile for building automation

 ## Prerequisites